Quality and methodology information (QMI) for healthcare-associated infections (HCAI) reports

 Regional or local users

-UKHSA Field Service and UKHSA regions use the data to:
+UKHSA Field Service and UKHSA Regions use the data to:

-- assist in outbreak investigation as necessary
+- assist in outbreak investigations

-- inform public health initiatives at a local level
+- inform public health initiatives at a local level.

 NHS acute trusts use the data to: